ragnikushwaha/Ai-Driven-Fiirewall/README.md

 # Ai-Driven-Fiirewall
-Hello, this is an ai-driven firewall with the help of deepseek
+Hello, this is an ai-driven firewall